vinta/django-email-confirm-la/README.rst

         marketing_email = models.EmailField(max_length=255, null=True, blank=True)
         ...

-and you want to confirm some emails:
+And you want to confirm some emails:

 .. code-block:: python